-As you read, there are corporate think tanks with more money than combined countries, assembling and desperately trying to find new ways to bring Bitcoin down and regain their control.
+One is that: It’s a problem to the banks and all those who feel they have a controlling grip on money.
+As we sleep, there are corporate think tanks with more money than combined countries, assembling and desperately trying to find new ways to bring Bitcoin down and regain control.

 We should understand that transparency is transparency and if the government (for lack of a better word) can no longer hide and are made accountable for their local and foreign interactions it will naturally dissolve.
 So what?
 It’s not in our best interest to put our governments on life support when it serves itself first.
 At its very core, it is not really the friend of freedom.

 About The Saviour

 But we don’t all see things in the same way.
 The media isn’t the only issue.
-Although some deists are adopting the Christ Coin, others are more than happy to hold their breaths waiting instead for a saviour, looking suspiciously like Ptolemy, to pop up in sandals, robes, and maybe a Louis Vuitton halo to sort out this economic funk.
+Although some deists are adopting the Christ Coin, others are more than happy to hold their breaths waiting instead for a saviour, looking suspiciously like Ptolemy, to pop up in sandals, robes, and a Louis Vuitton halo to sort out this economic funk.

-To this day nobody can confirm whether the individual Satoshi Nakamoto ever existed outside of a pseudonym.
+To this day nobody can confirm whether the individual, Satoshi Nakamoto, ever existed outside of a pseudonym.
 I would be inclined to entertain the rumour that this Bitcoin thing was the government’s idea all along if it wasn’t for the fact that Bitcoin rests on the blockchain that, as a ledger system, allows no room for foul play.

 So if the creator of Bitcoin, be it man or a machine, had government ties then they’ve created a tool to wipe out deception and quite possibly the government as this contradicts the ethos of government that exists to resolve conflict, now investing in conflict to justify its presence and remain significant.

-This more socialist angle shows that if it were the government, it shot itself in the foot as each blockchain user is on a transparent system of transactions, a one size fits all situation that can only benefit the whole and eliminate contention.
+This more socialist angle shows that if it were the government, it shot itself in the foot as each blockchain user is on a transparent ledger of transactions, a one size fits all situation that can only benefit the whole and eliminate contention.

-Yet still, somewhere outside of mother natures’ cosmic order, this blockchain thing poses a problem to some mature men in small private clubs, whose white hair may as well be bum fluff for it means nothing to their juvenile moral views of the world.
+Yet still, somewhere outside of mother nature’s cosmic order, this blockchain thing poses a problem to some mature men in small private clubs, whose white hair may as well be bum fluff for it means nothing to their moral views of the world.
 They stand to lose a whole lot when cryptocurrencies secure their place in trade history and they are putting hard money into its fall.
 At the same time investing in it, fearing they will have to try to control it too one day soon.